Kyriosity/read-write/README+/pencraft/README+/essays/README+/LN-view.md

 + **Seamless UI integration of office features**\
 Either from Microsoft or those updated from Lotus<sup>🥀</sup>, in popular open formats
 + **Java as main language**<sup>☕</sup>\
-As a substitute for rudimentary LotusSciprt; supporting the development of UX libs, shared utils, and dev env extensions.
+Actual version as a substitute for rudimentary LotusScript
 + **Better learning resources**\
   The difference between IBM's "search for" and Microsoft's "select from" was too obvious.
++ **Libraries of UX elements and utils, dev environment extensions**\
+ Lotus Notes could be on the wave of Open Source

 **Last but not least**, top pro and liable  _Notes_ team/community to fulfill this wishlist and prevent quality degradation<sup>🙋</sup>.